Boundary conditions at infinity for Black-Scholes equations: Example

 \subsection{Constant elasticity of variance model}

 The constant elasticity of variance (CEV) model is expressed as

-where $a$ and $\nu$ are constants.
-The local martingale $Y$ is a strict local martingale if and only if $\nu >0$, which we assume hereafter. \citet{Veestraeten2017} extensively studies option prices and their Greeks, emphasizing the multiplicity of call option prices under this model.
-The stochastic solution to the corresponding Black--Scholes equation is
+where $a>0$ and $\nu \neq 0$ are constants; that is, $\sigma(y) = a y^{1+\frac{1}{2\nu}}$.
+The local martingale $Y$ is a strict local martingale if and only if $\nu >0$, which we assume hereafter. \citet{Veestraeten2017} studies option prices and their Greeks extensively, emphasizing the multiplicity of call option prices under this model.